xucaiyong/flocker/docs/installation/configuring-authentication.rst

    * Your version of :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.key`
    * :file:`cluster.crt` (as created by the `flocker-ca initialize` step)

-   You will need to move the node cert and node key into :file:`/etc/flocker` and rename them :file:`node.crt` and :file:`node.key`.

    For example:

    .. prompt:: bash $